 - Blue prints.

-Again, Inspection Software provides a platform for the Construction Manager to enter problems and observations.
-If blue print errors are regularly input into a program while the project is under construction, the architect can pull this data and make corrections before the floor plan is built again.
-There’s no need to meet one-on-one, which often either never happens or happens too late to make a difference.
+Again, Inspection Software provides a platform for the Construction Manager to enter problems and observations and it can bridge communication between field and office teams.
+If blue print errors are regularly input into a program while the project is under construction, the architect can pull this data and make corrections before the floor plan is built again and avoid costly mistakes.
+There's no need to meet one-on-one, which often either never happens or happens too late to make a difference.

 And, since the Inspection Software provides two-way communication opportunities, the architect can insert specific checklists and inspections for newly released plans.
 This allows the Construction Manager to identify problems with a new floor plan or design early on and avoid expensive work-arounds, call backs and warranty issues down the road.

 The key to making this work though is consistency.
 The Inspection Software won’t work with just one or a couple of Construction Managers participating.
 It won’t work if checklists and inspections are performed randomly.
 It’s all or nothing, else Field to Back Office communication will continue to break down.